EricChagoya/TMT-Ranking-System/README.md

  CollectData.py
  - It gets the pure data from smash.gg without applying any formula to it.
+ - These files produce every other file in CreateRanks.py
  - Output Files
  	- WeeklyScoresLadder.txt
  	- WeeklyScoresBracket.txt